Beyond Bananas: Amazing Exports from Spanish-Speaking Countries

 Next time you buy something from the store, look at where it is made.
 You will find many things from Spanish-speaking countries!
 You’ll realize what a global economy we have.

-Want to learn more about Latin American history and culture?
+Want to learn more about Spanish and Latin American history and culture?
 Check out these posts!

 I began studying Spanish at age 11 and have been interested in language and culture ever since!
 While at university, I studied abroad in Spain and Costa Rica and got a B.A. in Environmental Economics with a minor in Spanish.
 After spending over a decade in corporate America, I now enjoy the simpler things in life. ¡Pura Vida!